 - Find the middle point where equal weight is between your left and right sides, and your pelvis is squared to the front of your mat.

-- If the right hip continues to be off the ground use a folded blanket, foam block, or bolster under your right hip for support, keeping the hips square and level.
+- If the right hip is off the ground, use a folded blanket, foam block, or bolster under your right hip for support, keeping the hips square and level.

 - Uncurl your left toes, looking back to see that your ankle is in line with your shin, and your leg is running in a straight line behind you.

-- On an inhale, send your tailbone down towards the earth and the crown of your head up towards the sky.
+- On an inhale, send your tailbone down toward the earth and the crown of your head up towards the sky.

-- Exhale and slowly walk your hands forward in front of you, placing elbows on the floor or arms extended in front of you with torso on the floor.
+- Option to exhale and slowly walk your hands forward in front of you, placing elbows on the floor or arms extended in front of you with torso on the floor.

 - Breathe slowly for at least 5 deep breaths.

-- Inhale sending your tailbone down and your crown up, walking your hands closer and closer to the body on an exhale so that the torso is moving towards an upright posture.
-Breathe here for 5 breaths or continue with the advanced pose below.
+- Inhale to send your tailbone down and your crown up, walking your hands closer and closer to the body on an exhale so that the torso is moving towards an upright posture.
+Breathe here for 5 breaths or continue with the variation pose below.

-- Advanced B – Point your foot and slowly shift your hand to the toes of the foot by outwardly rotating your arm deeper, slowly lifting the elbow forward, upwards, and eventually backwards so that the palm is facing down.
+- Variation B – Point your foot and slowly shift your hand to the toes of the foot by outwardly rotating your arm deeper, slowly lifting the elbow forward, upwards, and eventually backward so that the palm is facing down.
 Press your left support hand into the floor to lengthen your waistline, keeping even weight in the left and right sides of the body.
-Breathe here or progress to the next stage.
+Breathe here or progress to the next variation.